 Hiring a Criminal Trial Lawyer in Michigan – Jury and Bench Trial Expert

 Hiring a criminal trial attorney in Michigan is one of the most important decisions you will ever make, and you will not get a second chance.
-At LEWIS & DICKSTEIN, P.L.L.C., we believe every defendant has the right to a skilled and experienced trial attorney, and that is why we offer free and confidential appointments to anyone facing a misdemeanor or felony charge.
+At LEWIS & DICKSTEIN, P.L.L.C., we believe every defendant has the right to a skilled and experienced trial attorney.
+That is why we offer free and confidential appointments to anyone facing a misdemeanor or felony charge.
 At LEWIS & DICKSTEIN, P.L.L.C., we have built our reputation on dealing thoroughly and fairly with each case.
 Our office does not take the obligation of representing a defendant at trial lightly.
 We have access to the investigators, expert witnesses, appellant lawyers, and other professionals necessary to aggressively and effectively fight for your rights in the negotiating room or the courtroom.
 Whether your case is in Oakland County, Macomb County, Wayne County, Washtenaw County, Livingston County, or elsewhere in Michigan, we will find a way to help you, and we are not afraid to win!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.